akravc/persimmon/README.md

 # Persimmon

+"Persimmon: Nested Family Polymorphism with Extensible Variant Types" has been published in SPLASH OOPSLA 2024.
+The paper and our supplementary materials are available [here](https://dl.acm.org/doi/10.1145/3649836).

+Our implementation, along with a Dockerfile and setup instructions, is also [available on Zenodo](https://doi.org/10.5281/zenodo.10798266).

-We include the following files:
+In this repository, we include the following files:

 - `build.sbt`, with our SBT settings
 - `src/syntax.scala`, with the representation of our system